 Another good sealant that leaves a super glossy and clear finish is in the Fine Tip Glue Pen bottle from Stampin' Up!
 You can order some of this wonderful product from me if you live in Australia.
 You can order it from my Stampin' Up! store.

 The Fine Tip Glue Pen can be used to make resin like embellishments.
 I like to use it when I am making name badges and pins.
 It sets clear, hard and glossy.

 You can cover added items like pearls and rhinestones etc and incorporate them into your projects.
 It goes well over stamped images too.

 Be careful when you use it as the glue comes out of the nozzle easily and you can get more than you bargained for.
 I keep a straight pin handy to pop any bubbles in my finish before it sets.

 It is critical to allow this glue to dry overnight at least, sometimes longer if you have added a thicker layer.

 Once dry, it will protect your project well against everyday handling.
 Be careful not to bend the product though as it will crack!

-Here are a couple of pins I made with punches and cardstock sealed with the Fine Tip Glue Pen:
+Here are a couple of pins I made with punches and cardstock treated with the Fine Tip Glue Pen as a sealant product: